liangzheng816/OfficeDocs-SharePoint/migration/migration-with-cba.md

 ### 1. Register an application

-Follow [the instructions](/entra/identity-platform/quickstart-register-app?tabs=certificate) to register an application in the Microsoft Entra admin center.
+Follow [the instructions](/entra/identity-platform/quickstart-register-app?tabs=certificate) to register an application in the Microsoft 365 admin center.
 Let's name this application 'MigApp'.

 ### 2. Grant permissions

-1. In the Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.
+1. In the Microsoft 365 admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.
 2. Next, grant the necessary API permissions under **API Permissions** page.
 3. To limit 'MigApp' to move content into specific SharePoint sites, grant the 'Sites.Selected' permission under the SharePoint and Microsoft Graph API.